XuewenWangUGA/GMATA/README.md

 Glad to set up the bioinformatics software GMATA in GitHub software GMATA
 This is the software GMATA at GitHUB
-What is software GMATA v21
+What is software GMATA
+The latest version: v2.2
+previous version v2.1
 Genome-wide Microsatellite Analyzing Toward Application (GMATA) is a software for Simple Sequence Repeats (SSR) analyses, and SSR marker designing and mapping in any DNA sequences.
 It has the following functions:
 1. SSR mining;
 2. Statistical analysis and plotting;